The Good, The Bad and The Ugly of FIFO Work

 - Adjusting to shift work: between day and night, and work and home

-- Feeling constrained by camp lifestyle: less freedom
+- Feeling constrained by the camp lifestyle: less freedom.

-As fly in fly out Australia is a very demanding job, it naturally has a harsh impact on the mind and body.
-Not only is the work physically demanding, but it also requires a certain type of mentality.
+As fly in fly out Australia is a very demanding job, it puts a strain on the mind and body.
+Not only is the work physically demanding, but it also requires a specific type of mentality.

-A study conducted by Rural & Remote Mental Health revealed that 1 in 4 FIFO workers experience high to very high psychological distress.
-These results show that the levels of psychological distress were more than 2 and a half greater among FIFO workers than the rest of the working Australian population.
+A study conducted by Rural & Remote Mental Health revealed that one in four FIFO workers experience high to very high psychological distress.
+These results are two to four times higher than the rest of the working Australian population.

-The main contributors to a low mentality include strain on relationships, missing special events, financial struggles, daily work tasks, long hours, shift rosters and social isolation.
-Things that anyone would struggle with over time.
+The main contributors to a poor mentality include strain on relationships, missing special events, long hours, shift rosters and social isolation.

-There is an increasing concern for rising suicide rates within the FIFO industry.
-Over time, the mining industry has adopted a bit of a ‘toughen up’ culture that has turned its back on struggling workers, incidentally leading to suicide.
+There is a concern for rising suicide rates within the FIFO industry.
 In fact, in 2014, 9 FIFO workers took their own lives in the space of 12 months.
-Perhaps that ‘keep it to yourself’ mentality is not offering the support that people need.
-Since then, there have been a number of crackdowns on the way mining companies handle mental health.
+Since then, there have been several crackdowns on the way mining companies handle mental health.

-Honestly, it’s hard for us to say.
-Like any job, there are ups and downs of being a FIFO worker.
-However, for the fly in fly out industry, the ups and downs are much more dramatic.
-The life of a remote worker is not everyone’s cup of tea.
-For some, it’s worth the money.
-For others, it’s a short-term situation.
-It’s quite subjective in that way.
+The life of a remote worker is not everyone's cup of tea.
+For some, it's worth the money.
+For others, it's a short-term situation.
+It's entirely subjective in that way.